deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Plausible."
 Regaari conceded.

 "And terrifying."
 Kinoro continued.
-"If I'm right then that…*thing*…is a bomb waiting to explode."
+"If I'm right then that...*thing*...is a bomb waiting to explode."

 "Is she?
 Look here, she's fighting differently now that she's figured out the strength disparity."
 Regaari slowed down the footage to point out the subtle changes in the alien's fighting style.
 "Wounding, rather than killing.
 Showing restraint, despite not having a good reason to."